brenobeirigo/warehousing-course/competence1/1a2_research_and_industry.md

 #### Warehousing in the Netherlands {.unnumbered}

 The Netherlands is a major logistics and supply chain management hub with a well-developed warehousing industry that plays a critical role in the country's economy.
-The number of warehouses in the country has been consistently growing (see @fig-takeup), to keep up with the latest  trends towards online shopping, digitalization, and same- or next-day delivery.
 Many companies in the Netherlands operate large warehousing facilities to support their supply chain operations, including major retailers, manufacturers, and logistics.
 Consequently, the demand for skilled professionals in the field of warehousing is high, and many companies are seeking individuals with advanced knowledge and skills in warehouse design, operation, and management.

 >Given the diversity of the Dutch market, M-IEM students willing to carry out their graduation projects in warehousing related-subjects may choose from a wealth of companies.

+The number of warehouses in the country has been consistently growing, to keep up with the latest trends towards online shopping, digitalization, and same- or next-day delivery.
+As can be seen in @fig-takeup, the take-up^[total floor space known to have been let or pre-let (planning/construction stage), sold or pre-sold to tenants or owner-occupiers] rate for warehouses increased markedly since 2014, and is recently more prominent in the south of the country (Brabant province).
+For example, in 2022, [bol.com has doubled the area of its fulfillment center](https://pers.bol.com/nl/nieuws/bol-com-opent-uitbreiding-van-fulfilment-center-in-waalwijk/) in [Waalwijk, Brabant](https://goo.gl/maps/EKaWo9TFwQvjyeSh7).

 ::: {#fig-takeup layout-ncol=1 width=80%}

 ![Dutch warehouse annual take-up rate in square meters.](../attachments/figures/takeup_warehouse_nl.png)

-Annual take-up^[Total floor space known to have been let or pre-let (planning/construction stage), sold or pre-sold to tenants or owner-occupiers] rate for warehouses in the Netherlands from 2014 to 2021, by city (source: [Statista](https://www.statista.com/topics/4947/logistics-property-in-the-netherlands/)).
+Annual take-up rate for warehouses in the Netherlands from 2014 to 2021, by city (source: [Statista](https://www.statista.com/topics/4947/logistics-property-in-the-netherlands/)).

 :::

 ![Word cloud produced using M-IEM theses titles.
 Research conducted within the program reflects the main literature topics (e.g., order-picking, design, storage).](../attachments/figures/wordcloud.png){#fig-wordcloud_abstract width=80%}

 ### M-IME theses on warehousing {#sec-warehousing-theses}

-{{< include ../../../Warehousing/course_design/course_warehousing_msc_theses.md >}}
+{{< include ../Warehousing/course_design/course_warehousing_msc_theses.md >}}